MixedRealityLab/UoNPaperScraper/README.md

 	\json_encode($authors);

-### An Staff Member's Publication List
+### A Staff Member's Publication List
-To retrieve the list of publications for a single staff member, do:
+To retrieve the list of publications for a single staff member:

 	$surname = 'SURNAME';
 	$otherNames = 'OTHER NAMES';